Rails DRY Controllers

 end

-The scaffold generates code using meta programming.
-The respond_to block helper method is attached to the Controller class (or rather, its super class).
-It is referencing the response that will be sent to the View (which is going to the browser).
-The block shown above is formatting data - by passing in a 'format' parameter in the block - to be sent from the controller to the view whenever a browser makes a request for html or json data.
+The scaffold generates code using meta-programming.
+The respond_to The block helper method is attached to the Controller class (or rather, its superclass).
+It is referencing the response that will be sent to the View (i.e., the browser).
+The block shown above formats data by passing a 'format' parameter to the block, which is sent from the controller to the view whenever a browser requests HTML or JSON data.

 Notice the similarities:

-Problems - Well, not really a problem, but is gets verbose in a hurry.
+Problems - Well, not really a problem, but it gets verbose in a hurry.
 However, the respond_to block is somewhat easier to read than the Articles.

 You can view the Blogs Controller